 If you’re looking for free PDF editors that you can rely on for daily office use, then you are reading the right article.
-PDF editors are a dime in a dozen these days, and with the overwhelming choices lying around, it can be a daunting task to sift through them to find the best one.
-Don’t worry though, because we’ve rounded up the top-performing ones for your convenience:
+PDF editors are a dime in a dozen these days, and with the overwhelming choices, it can be a daunting task to sift through them to find the best one.
+Many sites give the ability to edit PDFs with comments online for free.
+Below we’ve rounded up the top-performing ones for your convenience:

-You can just upload a document on the application’s interface, decide on the parts you want to separate, let the site do its magic, and you have a PDF split in your hands in seconds.
-The app is online so you can split documents anywhere both on mobile and desktop.
+You can just upload a document on the application’s interface, decide on the parts you want to separate, let the site do its magic, and have a PDF split in your hands in seconds.
+The app is online, so you can split documents anywhere on mobile and desktop.

 One of the major setbacks that most users experience with full-on PDF editor software is it can be complicated to operate.
-A majority of PDF editing only ever involves e-signing, signature placements, commenting, and annotating.
+Most PDF editing only ever involves e-signing, signature placements, commenting, and annotating.
 This is where Smallpdf shines through.
 Its simple interface is focused on the core tasks needed to be done on a pdf document.

-Smallpdf also has a pretty great set of modification tools for basic PDF editing.
+Smallpdf also has a great set of modification tools for basic PDF editing.
 The editor function is top-notch and easy to use.
-It’s a web-based application as well, so you can access it anywhere.
+It’s also a web-based application, so you can access it anywhere.
 One of the better tools to come out of Smallpdf is that it can revert PDF files into more editable versions like a Word file for easier fundamental edits.

-The online version is free to use as well with a secure uploading engine that makes sure uploaded files are kept private.
-The in-browser version is powerful enough to draw, comment, and annotate in.
-It even has a real-time view of rotating pages the way you want it to look.
+The online version is also free to use, with a secure uploading engine that ensures uploaded files are kept private.
+The in-browser version is powerful enough to draw, comment on, and annotate.
+It even has a real-time view of rotating pages how you want them to look.
 The only caveat?
 You can’t upload and edit PDF files with a size of more than 10MB.

-Sejda is unlike any PDF editor because it does a great job of performing basic edits like commenting, annotating, and adding a signature.
+Sejda is unlike any PDF editor because it performs basic edits like commenting, annotating, and adding a signature.
 It’s one of the few online web-based applications that delete uploaded files after uploading.
-It doesn’t store any uploaded document for sale at a later time.
+It doesn’t store any uploaded documents for sale at a later time.
 This means that you won’t have to worry about a contract or a confidential file, for that matter, leaking out.

-A free PDF software exclusively made for Windows platform, PDF-Xchange Editor has probably the most features among ones listed here.
-It has lots of tools for editing but it is easy enough to navigate for beginners as well.
+A free PDF software exclusively made for the Windows platform, PDF-Xchange Editor has probably the most features among the ones listed here.
+It has lots of tools for editing, but it is also easy to navigate for beginners.
 The editing suite features an array of tools – pen, text, text boxes, paint, etc. If you’re looking for a more powerful PDF editor, PDF-Xchange should be the right fit.